MasteraSnackin/OpenClaw-Token-Optimization-Guide/readme.md

 **Why this helps:** Haiku is significantly cheaper than Opus or Sonnet.
 Moving heartbeats to a lighter model can slash your baseline daily costs.

-### Tip 2: Consider the Claude Max plan
-If your API bills are consistently high due to heavy proactive workflows, a flat monthly fee might be better.

-**Action:** Check the Claude Max plans (e.g., Max 20x).
-Trading "pay-per-token" for a "fixed monthly cap" is often cheaper for high-volume users.

 ---

 ## Make system files smaller